ucsf-wynton/wynton-website-hpc/docs/hpc/index.md

-**Please note**, _all_ Protected (P3 and P4) data will be removed by 2026-01-26.
-P4 data, which includes Protected Health Information (PHI), is prohibited as of 2025-07-08.
+**Please note**, _all_ Protected (P3 and P4) data will be removed by
+{{ site.data.specs.protected_eol }}.
+P4 data, which includes Protected Health Information
+(PHI), is prohibited as of 2025-07-08.
 Users with Wynton Protected account should prioritize removing remaining Protected data from Wynton.
 See "[Wynton Protected]" for UCSF's P1-P4 classification